ashah04-ysu/admin-panel/README.md

 4. `PUT /update`: Accepts a JSON payload in the request body and updates an existing record matched with the SKU.
 5. `DELETE /delete`: Deletes a record by SKU.

-## Contributing
-Contributions are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.
-Ensure that you follow the project's coding conventions and style.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.